 Is the surgical facility accredited by a national organization like the American Society for Accreditation of Ambulatory Surgical Facilities (AAAASF), 1-888-545-5222 or www.aaaasf.org.

 Why should I choose a surgery center?

-A surgery center offers high quality in the nursing team, anesthesia and post-op care available.
+A surgery center offers high quality nursing team, anesthesia, and post-op care available.
 Having surgery in a surgery center gives you peace of mind that every detail has been checked and checked again.
 Our Surgery Center

 What should I know about anesthesia?